Yuyaoo/One-Stroke/README.md

 ![2](https://user-images.githubusercontent.com/30179397/65367851-072fd300-dc06-11e9-8d7b-2dab3ac9fcc1.PNG)

 ## How to Play
-To run the game, download One_Stroke.exe from this repository, and run it.
+To run the game, simply download `One_Stroke.exe` from this repository, and run it.
 Enjoy! :)

 ## FAQ
 1. Q: Can I visit on a vertex more than once?